getFairAI/script-examples/README.md

-# script-examples
+# Script Examples
-This repository aggregates all the official script examples of the Fair Protocol marketplace.
+This folder has some script examples for some models to use in the Fair Protocol markerplace.